mvdwetering/yamaha_ynca/README.md

 Custom integration for Home Assistant to support Yamaha AV receivers with the YNCA protocol (serial and IP).

 According to reports of users and info found on the internet the following AV receivers should be supported (not all tested), there might be more.
-If your receiver works and is not in the list please let us know!
+If your receiver works and is not in the list please post a message in the [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions).

 > RX-A700, RX-A710, RX-A720, RX-A800, RX-A810, RX-A820, RX-A840, RX-A850, RX-A1000, RX-A1010, RX-A1020, RX-A1040, RX-A2000, RX-A2010, RX-A2020, RX-A3000, RX-A3010, RX-A3020, RX-V475, RX-V671, RX-V673, RX-V867, RX-V871, RX-V1067, RX-V2067, RX-V3067, TSR-700